HawAPI/website/README.md

 ## Contact

-For any questions about the project: [Code of conduct](https://github.com/HawAPI/HawAPI#contact).
+For any questions about the project: [Contact](https://github.com/HawAPI/HawAPI#contact).

 ## Code of conduct